DDL refers to

 - CREATE FUNCTION Statement

-- CREATE ROLE Statement (CDH 5.2 or later only)
+- CREATE ROLE Statement (CDH 5.2 or higher only)

 - CREATE TABLE Statement